-Mindfulness Scotland is a registered charity.
+Mindfulness Scotland is a small registered charity (SCO41573) based in Glasgow.
 Our vision is to contribute to the development of a more mindful and compassionate Scotland.

-Mindfulness Scotland endeavours to engage in socially oriented rather than profit driven activity, working alongside the NHS and other public institutions.
+We endeavour to engage in socially oriented rather than profit driven activity, working alongside the NHS and third sector organisations.

 Mindfulness is the awareness that emerges through paying attention in a particular way, on purpose, in the present moment, and non-judgementally, to the unfolding of experience moment by moment